Apple In-App Purchase - SK2

 Important notes for setting up products compatible with Cleeng:

-- This Apple in-app purchase integration works only for subscription offers.
-Hence, use auto-renewable-subscription products for subscriptions.
+• This Apple in-app purchase integration works for subscription and pass offers.
+Hence, use the following:

 👉 Remember to add your App store product ID in the offer setup in the Cleeng dashboard in order to map the external offer properly in the Cleeng system.
 For more information, see this article.